Tree

 , and growth phase

 .
-Notably, the output is tree object(s), which require further processing for visualization with the renderer component or for tree interaction with the forest interaction components.
+Notably, the output is tree object(s), which require further processing for visualization with the renderer component or for tree interaction with the forest interaction component.

 Param. | Abbr. | I/O | Optional | Description |